 Yet they persist.
 They must persist, because the rain still falls, and the lands that they serve cannot absorb all the water, so the water flows, inexorably, to the Charles River and then to the sea.

-The intent behind this on-going collection of photographs is to document, with minimal image manipulation, the waters of Newton as broad examples of landscape succession.
-In this respect, they stand in for almost any suburban community in New England and beyond.
+The intent behind this collection of photographs is to document, with minimal image manipulation, the waters of Newton as broad examples of a changing landscape.
+In this respect, the streams in Newton stand in for the brooks and streams in almost any suburban community in New England and beyond.
 In the photographer’s travels through Newton, the images collected here were often available in plain view from a bridge or bank.
 Other times, I had to jump fences, ask neighbors for permission to enter back yards, and scramble through vines and brush.

 My intention in “daylighting” these streams (to borrow a term from the hydrologist), is to complete the circle: from the original Massachusett inhabitants, through Newton’s agrarian past, to today’s choices about our city’s future.
 Photographic details capture forensic evidence of these changes, both in the handiwork of those who have channeled, sequestered, dammed, or culverted the brooks and streams, and in those places where the streams still run, unimpeded, to the Charles.

 This spiritual and aesthetic renewal is just as much an essential “ecological service” as the other functions these streams provide our city: drainage, replenishing groundwater, recycling nutrients, and habitat preservation.
-The photographic medium can also shed unflinching light on careless interference and neglect, serving as a warning that, if ignored, today’s peaceful waters always carry the potential to rise and be destructive.
+The photographic medium can also shed unflinching light, serving as a warning that, if ignored, today’s peaceful waters always carry the potential to rise and be destructive.

 Let me be clear.
 The photographer does not presume to speak for the waters, but instead, to free their voices to be heard by each of us in their own way.
-The message they send is a small part of a larger chorus, one that is urging us to reaffirm our relationship of stewardship for the landscapes and ecosystems from which we are inseparable.
+The message they send is a small part of a larger chorus, one that is urging us to reaffirm our commitment to provide better stewardship for the landscapes and ecosystems from which we are inseparable.